Delayed onset and directionality of x-ray-induced atomic displacements observed on subatomic length scales

 Although the simulation for 100\% fluence reproduces the trend of the time-dependence of the structure parameters observed in the experiment, the predicted shift of the atomic positions and degree of the atomic disorder are larger than those evaluated by the experiment.
 This discrepancy can be explained by the non-uniformity of the pump fluence \cite{Victor2021}.
 Since the focal spots of the pump and probe pulses had Gaussian shapes in the present experiment \cite{Yumoto2013}, the probe diffraction signals originated from various sample areas with different pump fluence.
 Figs. 4 (c) and 4(d) show that the predicted degree of atomic disorder increases with the pump fluence.
 Thus, we can consider that the scattering power of the crystals that experienced high pump fluence decayed faster and their contribution to the probe diffraction intensity decreased with time.
 Consequently, the “effective” pump fluence might be reduced with the increasing delay time in the present experiment, explaining the differences in the structure parameters for the experiment and the simulation.

-In summary, femtosecond structural changes of x-ray-excited Al$_2$O$_3$ were investigated at the subatomic resolution.
+In summary, we investigated femtosecond structural changes of x-ray-excited Al$_2$O$_3$ on subatomic length scales.
 It was found that the onset of the atomic displacements was delayed by $\sim$20 fs after the intensity maximum of the pump pulse, and that the atomic displacements were directional rather than random.
 By comparing the experimental results and the theoretical simulation, we interpret that an x-ray-induced change of the potential energy surface drove the directional atomic displacements.
 Since the nonthermal disordering would be ubiquitous for other covalent and ionic compounds, our results prove that high-resolution structure determination with the accuracy of the order of 0.01 \AA\ is feasible even with an intense x-ray by making the pulse duration shorter than the timescale of the electron excitation and collisional electron relaxation \cite{Ziaja2015}.
 Such advanced structure analysis provides new opportunities for x-ray science.
 For example, electron density mapping of charge-transfer processes in condensed matter upon photoexcitation could be an intriguing subject, accessible with such ultrashort pulses.

 \acknowledgements{The experiments were performed with the approval of the Japan Synchrotron Radiation Research Institute (JASRI, Proposal No. 2018A8040).
 The work was supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI Grants (19K20604, 19KK0132, 20H04656, and 21H05235).
 K. J. K. thanks the Polish National Agency for Academic Exchange for funding in the frame of the Bekker programme (PPN/BEK/2020/1/00184).
 Figures 1 (a) and 2 were drawn by using \textit{VESTA 3}\cite{Momma2011}}.